winterfive/Algorithms/README.md

 # Algorithms

-I coded along with Derek Banas whiel watching his Data Structures video and then went back and rewrote these in my own style to better understand how they work.
+I coded along with Derek Banas while watching his Data Structures video and then went back and rewrote these in my own style to better understand how they work.

 **ArrayStructures.java includes:**